A FAKE WAR HERO TAKES A WILD RIDE TO A SWASHBUCKLING REDEMPTION IN THE LAST EUROPEAN COLONY IN AFRICA

-Warz (aka Warszawicz) feels cheated out of a military destiny by the higher-education requirement.
+Warz (aka Warszawicz) feels cheated out of a military destiny by society’s higher-education requirement.
 Sometimes he needs to pose as a decorated veteran to feel like one.
 Surviving on iron-age sweatshop jobs, estranged from his kids, late on child support, he is also trying to avoid his ex-wife’s vendetta.
 Then one day a discarded newspaper casually informs him, “The French Foreign Legion is alive and well and living in the south of France.”

 Warz’ plague of hard luck suddenly turns god-awful when he gets into a car crash with injuries.
 He’s blameless but has to run.
 Later, after passing a self-administered test of nerve, he recalls the newspaper op ed that the Foreign Legion isn’t disbanded.
 He feels the nudge from his WWI-hero grandfather to be honest with himself.
 Just missing a visit from police detectives fires off events that make him race to Paris.